jimbobbennett/StarWarsCopilot/5-mcp/README.md

 This becomes a lot of work if we have a lot of tools.
 Different LLMs also have different ways to call tools.
 If we have to write code for each tool, then it becomes hard to register new tools at run time.

-[**MCP**, or **Model Context Protocol**](https://modelcontextprotocol.io/introduction) is designed to solve this - it is a protocol to define a server that has tools, that you can either call by running a separate process and interacting over stdio, or by calling a well-defined streaming HTTP API.
+[**MCP**, or **Model Context Protocol**](https://modelcontextprotocol.io/introduction) is designed to solve this - it is a protocol to define an external server that has tools, that you can either call by running a separate process and interacting over stdio, or by calling a well-defined streaming HTTP API.
 This way you once you have the ability to call MCP tools in your app, you can add new tools at run time, deploy new versions of tools without changing your app, and interact with off-the-shelf tools.

 MCP has 3 parts - servers, a client, and a host.